shreyas-satish/shreyas-satish.github.com/_posts/2012-05-01-introducing-worldview.md

 WorldView abstracts away these two problems by providing with an easy-to-use set of APIs.
 What if I need to do something more advanced?
 WorldView wraps or returns (depending on the use case) OpenLayers objects, so you can use the OpenLayers API directly.

 I wrote WorldView in <a href="http://coffeescript.org" target="_blank">CoffeeScript</a>, to satisfy my curiosity about the language.
-I feel CoffeeScript's clean syntax along with it's nifty features like comprehensions and classes, do make a case for it to be preferred to JavaScript.
+I feel CoffeeScript's clean syntax along with it's nifty features like classes and comprehensions, do make a case for it to be preferred to JavaScript.
 Coming back to WorldView, you DO NOT need to use CoffeeScript to use the library; I've included the worldview.js in the source.

 Finally, we've been using the WorldView-OpenLayers combination at <a href = 'http://mapunity.in/' target = '_blank'>Mapunity</a> and it has saved us time and simplified our code when we're dealing with maps.